ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-client-offers-sec}

-If a client (sender gateway) wishes to use TLS schemes other then the basic scheme (AES-128 in GCM mode with SHA-256), then the client may may choose to send a JSON block containing information regarding the client's supported TLS schemes.
+If a client (sender gateway) wishes to use TLS schemes other than the basic scheme (AES-128 in GCM mode with SHA-256), then the client may may choose to send a JSON object listing the client's supported TLS schemes.

+These must be selected from those defined in TLS1.3 [RFC8446].

 ### Gateway Identifier